Angie Warren-Clark

-Angela Maree Warren-Clark (born 1971) is a New Zealand politician and Member of Parliament in the House of Representatives for the Labour Party.
+Angela Maree Warren-Clark (born 1971) is a New Zealand politician and former Member of Parliament in the House of Representatives for the Labour Party.

-Career before politics
+Professional career

 Warren-Clark is a non-practicing barrister and solicitor.
 She has been active in the field of domestic violence since the early 2000s, and was the manager of Women's Refuge in Tauranga prior to her election.
 The refuge had to operate on a mere $21 a week fund from Government which she described as "appalling" and had to raise $500,000 every year in fundraising to sustain the refuge.